ddmee/donalmeecom/fastai.markdown

 1. What is a p value?

+Wiki says it best: a p-value "is the probability of obtaining test results at least as extreme as the results actually observed, under the assumption that the null hypothesis is correct"

 2. What is a prior?

 3. Provide an example of where the bear classification model might work poorly in production, due to structural or style differences in the training data.